22q11.2 Deletion Syndrome

 The signs and symptoms of 22q11.2 deletion syndrome may vary widely, even among family

 members.
-At least 30 different signs or symptoms have been associated with this disorder,
+At least 30 signs or symptoms have been seen with this disorder, but most

 The most common symptoms include:

-Heart defects, which are usually present from birth
+Heart defects.
+These are usually present from birth (congenital).

 Middle ear infections or hearing loss

-Low levels of calcium in the blood, due to problems with the parathyroid glands, which
+Low levels of calcium in the blood.
+This is caused by problems with the parathyroid

-Immune system problems that can increase risk for infections
+Immune system problems that can increase the risk for infections

 Communication and social interaction problems, including autism

-An increased risk for mental illness, such as anxiety, depression, or schizophrenia
+Increased risk for mental illness.
+This includes anxiety, depression, or schizophrenia

-Facial features of children with 22q11.2 deletion syndrome may include the following:
+Facial features of children with 22q11.2 deletion syndrome may include:

 Small ears with squared upper ear